 Keri McIntoshSenior Vice President

-My role as a 16-year veteran of Castle is to provide our clients with expert event counsel on everything from strategic planning, project management, budget projections, logistics, site selection and contract negotiations.
+As an 18-year veteran of Castle and now operating the Maui office, my role is to provide our clients with expert event counsel on everything from strategic planning, project management, budget projections, logistics, site selection and contract negotiation.
 I particularly excel at understanding a program’s needs and seeing “the big picture” – including the meeting space required, the flow of a program and determining which property is the best fit for the client — and for the attendee experience.
 I am deeply involved in new business development to ensure that potential clients have a solid understanding of Castle’s values, skill set and how we can work together to create value-added programs.

 My favorite part of planning an event is seeing it come to life — starting with the initial concept and then stepping back afterwards to say, “Wow!”
-My tools of the trade include developing a keen understanding of client goals, being willing to change gears at a moment’s notice, employing creative problem solving, keeping a sense of humor — and owning a good pair of comfortable shoes (i.e. “my event slippers”) since we always hit the ground running!
+My tools of the trade include developing a keen understanding of client goals, being willing to change gears at a moment’s notice, employing creative problem solving, keeping a sense of humor — and owning a good pair of comfortable shoes (my event slippers) since we always hit the ground running!

-I have been the project lead for most of Castle’s high profile, large-scale events including: AMICAS, Harvard Medical School, Sanofi Genzyme, Microsoft Corporation, MIT, Ocean Spray, Pegasystems and Symantec Corporation.
+I have been the project lead for many of Castle’s high profile, large-scale events including: Microsoft Corporation, MIT, Ocean Spray, Pegasystems, Symantec Corporation, Harvard Medical School and Sanofi.

 I hold a dual undergraduate degree in Hospitality Administration and Marketing and an MBA in International Marketing.
 I am also a Certified Meeting Professional.
-Outside of work, I enjoy living the island life in Jamestown, Rhode Island and teaching and practicing yoga.
+Outside of work, I enjoy living the island life on Maui and teaching and practicing yoga.